martin-ueding/cakemarks/README.markdown

 * create new keywords while adding a new bookmark
 * show revisit bookmarks on the startscreen
 * add keywords tree
+* redirect to the page where the edit was requested after the edit
+* add flash message spots in main layout